What is the course about?

 You might also be interested in:

-• VB429 - Asian art: India and Middle East
+• VB429 - Asian art: cultural synergies in the Indian subcontinent

 • VB438 - Arts of the empire-builders: Timurids, Safavids and Mughals